sergey-shandar/public/notes/economy/justice.md

     line [1, 1.4, 1.8, 2.2, 2.6]
 ```

-## The Third Principle: Progressive taxes
+## The Third Principle: Progressive Taxes

 If Charlie earns more than Bob, he must pay at least the same tax percentage.